Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Introduction

 In this work, we concentrate on subjective PCQA in an immersive 6DoF VR environment to study the effect of geometry and texture attributes in compression distortion.
 First, contents like human figures and inanimate objects are selected, showing the variety of test sequences.
-20 sequences and 17 different combinations of geometry and texture Quantization Parameters (QP) are used to generate 340 distorted point clouds by the V-PCC codec.
-Second, subjective tests are conducted using an HMD to enable complete human interaction.
-The inherent 3D characteristics of point clouds suggest models are better to be perceived in Euclidean space, so we adopt the target equipment with 6DoF to make sure high prediction accuracy.
-In the VR environment, observers utilize eyes and head movement to explore scenes, which is completely different from traditional 2D viewing.
-In our experiment, 37 samples are removed and 303 samples remain as valid data after data processing and outlier detection.
-Our subjective database, named SIAT Point Cloud Quality Database (SIAT-PCQD), will be available on public repository.
-Finally, we evaluate the performance of current objective point cloud quality approaches, including point-based methods and projection-based methods, and propose an objective weighted projection-based method.
+A total of 17 different combinations of geometry and texture Quantization Parameters (QP) with 20 sequences are used to create 340 distorted point clouds by the V-PCC codec.
+Our subjective database, named SIAT Point Cloud Quality Database (SIAT-PCQD)~\cite{siat-pcqd}, is available on public repository.
+Second, we analyze essential factors in the visual quality of point clouds in detail, including geometry and texture attributes from the perspective of different QP levels and types of sequences.
+Finally, we propose two projection-based objective quality evaluation methods, i.e., a weighted view projection based model and a patch projection based model.

-The remainder of the paper is organized as follows.
+The remainder of our paper is organized as follows.
 Section~\ref{section2} reviews the related work in subjective and objective point cloud evaluation.
-Section~\ref{section3} details our subjective quality evaluation test, containing procedures like data creation, rendering techniques, equipment, test environment, and evaluation methodology.
-Section~\ref{section4} shows data processing and the discussions of subjective quality evaluation.
-Besides, the performance of objective metrics and a proposed weighted projection-based method are shown in Section~\ref{section5}.
+Section~\ref{section3} details our subjective quality evaluation test, including procedures like data preparation, rendering techniques, equipment and environment, and evaluation methodology.
+Section~\ref{section4} shows data processing and the results of our subjective experiment.
+In Section~\ref{section5}, we propose two projection-based objective quality evaluation methods, and the performance evaluation will be shown in Section~\ref{section6}.
 Finally, the conclusion of our work and the challenges of PCQA are outlined in Section \ref{section7}.